Introduction to the Victorian Certificate of Applied Learning

 The Victorian Certificate of Applied Learning (VCAL) is a hands-on option for

-experience, as well as literacy and numeracy skills and the opportunity to
+as literacy and numeracy skills and the opportunity to build personal skills

-senior secondary qualification.
-Unlike VCE, which is widely used by students
+recognised senior secondary qualification.
+Unlike VCE, which is widely used

-apprenticeship, or making a direct transition to full-time employment.
+college, finding an apprenticeship, or making a direct transition to

 The structure of VCAL